tienyulin/docker-frp-sample/README.md

 # docker frp
 frp is a fast reverse proxy to help expose a local server behind a NAT or firewall to the Internet.
+This demo packs frp setting into container for running easily.

 ## Build Image
 Change directory to `docker-frp`.